martinfuchs/DepthKit/README.md

 Ensure that the checkerboard is flat and not moving, and well as the camera being firmly mounted to a tripod.
 The application crashes when I try to calibrate my DSLR lens Make sure your video files are compatible with the toolkit, H.264 or ProRes MOV’s.

+Troubleshooting
+I can’t see the depth sensor preview image on the left Try disconnecting your camera and relaunching the application

+The bar below the capture window is blinking red.
+You may need to cut your take and allow some images to process.
+This happens if you are at risk of skipping frames in the depth capture because your computer is overloaded or falling behind.